postmanlabs/labs-docs/src/pages/docs/designing-and-developing-your-api/mocking-data/setting-up-mock.md

 ## Making requests to mocks

-With your mock URL you can start making requests right away.
+With your mock URL, you can start making requests right away.
 Make sure the request you want to mock has at least one [example](/docs/sending-requests/examples/) added to it.
 Open a tab (or edit the address in an existing tab) and add the mock URL:

 ```
 https://<mock-id>.mock.pstmn.io/<request-path>